waywardphilosopher/parami/content/docs/knowing.md

 - A short introduction that I wrote to Zhuangzi: https://www.lookingforwisdom.com/zhuangzi/
 - The Stanford Encyclopedia of Philosophy essay on Zhuangzi by Chad Hansen: https://plato.stanford.edu/entries/zhuangzi/
 - I love this paper: Wong, David B. (2005), ‘Zhuangzi and the Obsession With Being Right’, *History of Philosophy Quarterly,* 22 (2), 91-107.
+- And here's a great video from Edward Slingerland about the Zhuangzi: https://www.youtube.com/watch?v=5Jj8g6XfcSM
+- And a one-minute introduction from Michael Puett: https://www.youtube.com/watch?v=Y-qgdwX8w1M

 ### Books